E6012 Welding Rod: Amperage Chart & Gap-Bridging Applications

 Can E6012 run on DC?

-Yes.
-E6012 runs on AC, DCEP (reverse polarity), and DCEN (straight polarity).
-On DCEN it gives the shallowest penetration with maximum deposition rate.
-On DCEP it digs deeper.
+E6012 runs on AC and DCEN (straight polarity).
+DCEN gives the shallowest penetration with maximum deposition rate.
 Most operators use it on AC or DCEN.
+DCEP is not a rated polarity for E6012.

 Where to Buy E6012